nextstrain/auspice/docs/server/api.rst

 The JSON response depends on the file-type being requested.

 If the type is not specified, i.e. we're requesting the "main" dataset JSON then `see this JSON schema <https://github.com/nextstrain/augur/blob/master/augur/data/schema-export-v2.json>`__.
-Note that the Auspice client *cannot* process v1 (meta / tree) JSONs -- `see below <server/api.md#importing-code-from-auspice>`__ for how to convert these.
+Note that the Auspice client *cannot* process v1 (meta / tree) JSONs -- :ref:`see below <server-api-importing-code-from-auspice>` for how to convert these.

 Alternative file type reponses are to be documented.

 **Alternative responses:**

 A ``204`` reponse will cause Auspice to show its splash page listing the available datasets & narratives.
 Any other non-200 reponse behaves similarly but also displays a large "error" message indicating that the dataset was not valid.

+.. _server-api-charon-getnarrative:

 ``/charon/getNarrative``
 ~~~~~~~~~~~~~~~~~~~~~~~~